Art & Design Curriculum at XII Apostles

 • Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-Throughout their time at XII Apostles, children are able to work with different artists within school.
-During Year 5, the children visit Tattenhall as part of an art residential in which they are led by an inhouse artist over two days to produce collaborative artwork.
+Throughout their time at XII Apostles, children have the opportunity to work with different artists.
+For example, during Year 5, the children visit Tattenhall as part of an art residential in which they are led by an inhouse artist over two days to produce artwork.
 Across school, children are given the chance to visit galleries and museums.
 This helps to support the children in learning about different artists while also providing them with opportunities to experience different forms of culture.

 Impact: